-In the light of the ongoing professional responsibilities of members, the Board agrees to continue the past practice of allowing female members to choose up to seventeen (17) weeks of pregnancy and maternity leave immediately preceding and/or following the expected date of birth without loss of salary and benefits.
 In cases of a pregnancy and maternity leave, the teaching component of the member's duties will be replaced, in accordance with current practice, by either full-time or part-time faculty.
 For Professional Librarian members, the assigned duties component will be similarly replaced.